floragunncom/search-guard-docs/concepts.md

 What the term credential means depends on the technology you use for user identification.
 For example, if you use HTTP basic auth, then the credentials are the username/password combination the user provides.

-If you use TLS certificates for identifying clients, then the credential is the verified hostname of the client.
+If you use TLS certificates for identifying clients, then the credentials are already included in the certificate.

 An credential provider can either be **challenging** or **non-challenging**.
 A challenging provider actively asks the user for its credentials (e.g. HTTP basic auth).
 A non-challenging authenticator extracts the user credentials from some other source (e.g. TLS certificate) without the need for user interaction.